mozilla/glean/docs/dev/core/index.md

 # glean-core - Rust component

-The majority of Glean is implemented as a Rust component, to be usable across all platforms.
+The majority of the Glean SDK is implemented as a Rust component, to be usable across all platforms.

 This includes: